Black-fox17/portfolio/src/constants/posts/position.md

 Learned embeddings was an alternative to the sinusoidal PE.
 It was an approach released alongside sinusoidal in the hope to **LEARN** position.
 This makes it a stochastic model, different from how our sinusoidal model works.

 The idea sounds pretty decent.
 As we know, a trained model will definitely perform better than a computed function in learning complex relationships.
-This was proven true—not only were positions in sequences learned during training, but it also gives the model more flexibility to memorize positional patterns during training.
+This was proven true, not only were positions in sequences learned during training, but it also gives the model more flexibility to memorize positional patterns during training.
 For example, a word that appears at the beginning of a sequence has a relationship to the word that appears at the end.

 Well, this does sound really great and will contribute to the performance of the model.
 You might ask: why is this not the goto approach to PE since it performs better than sinusoidal in capturing relationships and was invented by the same Vaswani et al. team?